Gymnastics Events List

 The pommel horse consists of the athlete moving their body circularly around a table approximately five feet long and one foot wide.
 The table has two handles that athletes can place their hands on or around.
 This apparatus can be the most difficult as the athlete has to be in constant motion in order to move from one skill to the next.
 Losing momentum would mean the athlete would fall and not be able to complete a skill.
-The skills required consists of moving one’s legs around the table while remaining above it, and not knocking into it.
+The skills required consist of moving one’s legs around the table while remaining above it, and not knocking into it.
 Judges look for appropriate height above the table and fluid movements until landing back on the ground after the dismount.

-The still rings contain a tower about 20 feet off the floor with straps that hang down 10 feet holding two rings.
+The rings contain a tower about 20 feet off the floor with straps that hang down 10 feet holding two rings.
 Athletes mount by pulling themselves up onto the rings.
 A key element of this event is being able to hold oneself up and be stable.
 Athletes are judged on their ability to hold positions for more than two seconds without wavering or falling out of them.
-Similar to women’s uneven bars, the men hold handstands, and are expected to remain straight and stable with no bend in their body.
-This event is almost purely dependant on upper body strength, but requires a stuck (or stable) landing as a dismount for optimal scoring, as do any of the events.
+Similar to women’s uneven bars, the men hold handstands and are expected to remain straight and stable with no bend in their body.
+This event is almost purely dependent on upper body strength, but requires a stuck (or stable) landing as a dismount for optimal scoring, as do any of the events.